 If I Start a Fight and it Escalates, Can I Still Claim Self-Defense?

-This situation is a bit tricky.
+This situation is tricky.
 It depends on the circumstances.
 A person who starts a fight can still claim self-defense if:

 - They try in good faith to stop the fight